 The Religious Studies Department invites proposals from Colby students, regardless of major and minor, for funding to conduct an original research project on a topic related to the study of religion.
 A wide range of individual and collaborative student research projects may qualify for funding under this program, including research related to honors theses, independent studies, or specific courses.
-The research supported by this fellowship will occur during January and/or Spring 2018, and will be presented at CLAS.
+The research supported by this fellowship will occur during Summer 2021 and will be presented at CLAS ‘22.
 All projects must have a Colby faculty sponsor, but that sponsor need not be affiliated with Religious Studies.

 Grants are available to continuing, full-time Colby students.
 Grants will range from $1,000– $2,500, with maximum funding allocated to those grants that are either collaborative or require international travel.
 Funds may be allocated to cover any legitimate research expenses including, but not limited to, purchase of research materials and travel, food, and lodging expenses associated with data gathering.

 Funding for this fellowship has been provided by a generous endowment from Robert E. Compagna ’76 and Joan Sennett Compagna ’76.
 Students receiving research grants will be named as 2020 Compagna-Sennett Student Fellows and should include that designation on all work that results from this grant.